Holden Commodore (VH): History

 The engines were carried over but revisions were made to the 1.9- and 2.85-litre engines to improve fuel economy.
 Gains of 12.5 and 14 percent respectively were made to the city cycle fuel economy figures.

 Mechanical specifications were as before, except for an additional five-speed manual transmission which was an option only (due to the limits of the transmission-box) on the 1.9-litre four-cylinder and 2.85-litre straight six versions.
 A 4142 cc V8 engine (marketed as the 4.2 litre V8) was also available from the beginning.
 This was later complemented by the more powerful 5.0 litre V8.

 At the same time a reshuffle was made to the range—SL was now the base model and SL/X was introduced as the mid-range car, with SL/E remaining the top-of-the-line sedan.
 The SL/E also came available with optional cruise control and a trip computer.
 The trip computer measured average speed and fuel consumption.
 Wagons were available in SL and SL/X variants.

 September 1982 saw the release of the Commodore SS, a model that was a Commodore mainstay until 2017.
 The abbreviation stands for "Super Sport".
 Offered with Holden's 4.2 L V8 as standard, the factory SS was supplemented by three up-spec versions produced by Peter Brock's HDT Special Vehicles company.
 The HDT models were named "SS Group One", "SS Group Two" and "SS Group Three", with the lattermost also featuring the Holden 5.0-litre V8 in a higher state of tune).
-The SS sedans were initially exclusively Maranello Red in color, but were later also made available in Alabaster White.
+The SS sedans were initially exclusively Maranello Red in colour, but were later also made available in Alabaster White.
 The Group Three-tuned V8 produces 184 kW at 4750 rpm.

 In 1983 an 'Executive' pack of the base Commodore was introduced, primarily directed to fleet buyers.
 These cars featured automatic transmission and air-conditioning as part of a Commodore SL package, but had no distinguishable external identification badges.
 Special editions of Commodore released around Christmas 1981, 1982 and 1983 were badged 'Vacationer'.

 With the effects of the 1979 energy crisis ending, buyers gravitated towards the larger Ford Falcon rival, rather than the mid-size Commodore.
 Thus for the first time, the Holden Commodore lost its position as Australia's best-selling car.

 Production of this model ceased in February 1984, to be replaced by the much further facelifted Holden Commodore (VK).